WakiMak/trentent.github.io-forked/_posts/2014-10-16-unable-to-launch-appvve-switch-via-xenapp-6-5.md

   - AppV
   - Citrix
   - scripting
-  - XenApp
+  - &
 ---
-It appears you can&#8217;t launch an AppV environment around an application with the /appvve switch as Microsoft automatically strips the /appvve switch OR because icast.exe freaks out.
+It appears you can't launch an AppV environment around an application with the /appvve switch as Microsoft automatically strips the /appvve switch OR because icast.exe freaks out.

 I have found an alternative method though: